hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 ## Conclusion

-Random graphs really do exhibit these sharp phase transitions where properties go from "almost never" to "almost always" over a narrow range of p.
+Random graphs do have these sharp phase transitions where properties go from "almost never" to "almost always" over a narrow range of p.
 The experimental results line up pretty well with the theoretical predictions, especially for larger n.

 I think the most interesting part for me was the hierarchy it formed - edges first, then triangles, then connectivity, then k4.